 $1,669,785 in prizemoney | $45,000 yearling

 Recently retired, the evergreen warrior was one of the most consistent Stakes level performers of his generation- and other generations such was his longevity!
-A maiden win at Group 2 level came as an eight-year-old in the Bobbie Lewis Stakes in 2018, while he is also a three-time Group 3 winner.
-Dothraki was agonizingly defeated at Group 1 level in the BTC Cup by Malaguerra in 2016, for what has been a sensational career on the racetrack.
+A maiden win at Group 2 level came as an eight-year-old in the Bobbie Lewis Stakes in 2018, while he is also a three-time Group 3 winner who was agonizingly defeated at Group 1 level in the BTC Cup by Malaguerra in 2016.
 Another pre-Christmas-winning 2YO, Dothraki ran in the 2013 Golden Slipper and continued to chase Group success right up until his retirement.

-A winner of $1,669,785 in prizemoney, Dothraki has proven a money spinner since his $45,000 purchase in 2012 and will forever go down in history as one of the Triple Crown greats of the turf.
+A winner of $1,669,785 in prizemoney, Dothraki proved a real money spinner having been purchased for just $45,000 in 2012 and will forever go down in history as one of the Triple Crown greats of the turf.

 REELEM IN RUBY

 G2 Hot Danish Stakes | 2nd G3 The Nivison| 3rd G3 Dark Jewel Classic

 Consistency is not always an accurate measure of a horse’s ability and sometimes thoroughbreds can flatter to deceive, but that is certainly not the case with Reelem in Ruby.

 Having finished in the placings in her first ten career starts, winning or finishing second on nine of those, Ruby’s remarkable rise through the ranks saw her earn valuable black-type at the first attempt, when narrowly denied in the Group 3 Nivison Stakes.
 The daughter of Pierro bettered that at her next start with a convincing victory in the Group 2 Hot Danish Stakes at Rosehill in 2019, where she beat a quality field including her fellow Triple Crown-raced stablemate Moss Trip.